Planning Matters. An overview of current and recent issues in which CPRE Warwickshire is actively involved

 NUNEATON AND BEDWORTH.

-Mark appeared at 2 days of the initial hearings in September.
 The Inspector is supposed to come back with interim conclusions, but not yet published.

 STRATFORD ON AVON